KenKundert/inform/doc/index.rst

 Generic Exception
 """""""""""""""""

-*Inform* also provides a generic exception, :class:`inform.Error`, that can be used directly or can be subclassed to create your own exceptions.
+*Inform* also provides a generic exception, :class:`Error`, that can be used directly or can be subclassed to create your own exceptions.
 It takes arguments in the same manner as informants, and provides some useful methods used when reporting errors: